botlabs-gg/yagpdb/lib/dca/README.md

 io.Copy(output, encodeSession)
 ```

-Decoding, the decoder automatically detects  dca version aswell as if metadata was available
+Decoding, the decoder automatically detects  dca version as well as if metadata was available
 ```go
 // inputReader is an io.Reader, like a file for example decoder := dca.NewDecoder(inputReader)